What happens behind the build process?¶

-- downloads proven sources, applies patches and uses tested configurations,
+- downloads proven sources, applies patches on top and uses tested configurations,

 - cross-compiles universal boot loader (U-Boot), kernel and other tools and drivers,

-- packs kernel, uboot, dtb and root customizations into debs,
+- packs kernel, U-Boot, dtb and root customizations into Debian packages,

-- debootstraps minimalistic Debian Wheezy, Jessie and Ubuntu Trusty into SD card image,
+- debootstraps minimalistic Debian Buster and Ubuntu Focal into SD card images,

 - installs additional packets, applies customizations and shrinks image to its actual size.